Parents are over 40% of the workforce and if schools and daycares remain closed, that leaves them in an impossible situation.

-In parts of the country where schools, day cares, afterschool programs and childcare providers are still closed or operating at lower capacity to preserve social distancing, will working parents be forced to choose between caring for their children and losing their jobs?
+When schools and childcare providers operate on part-time schedules or at lower capacity—or shut down altogether—will working parents be forced to choose between caring for their children and losing their jobs?

 It's not as if working parents make up a negligible percentage of the workforce in America.
 The Department of Labor reports that 93% of fathers and 71% of mothers in America participate in the workforce—they're either employed or trying to be.
 Even among mothers of children under the age of three, the workforce participation rate is over 50%, and for mothers of older children, the rate is as high as 76%.